 (By someone who spent all her money on food)

-Unfortunately, my bank account didn’t quite agree.
+Unfortunately, my bank account didn’t quite agree with my rash decision to spend some time in one of the world’s most expensive cities.
 I not only had a huge culture shock when I landed in the Big Apple; after spending next to nothing in Guatemala, I had a huge financial shock too.
 While there’s loads of things to do in NYC, a lot of these can be quite pricey!
 So I vowed to just spend my money on the three essentials: accommodation, transport and food.

 But despite all this, after booking just my accommodation I ended up with a $240 shaped hole in my pocket.
 A far cry from the $5-$7 per night I paid for a hostel in Guatemala!